ReiterKM/liDARP/README.md

 Run the models using the main.py file.
 Here, you can select between a debugging & productive mode as well as disabling either model.

 ### Event-Based model
 This repository is a fork of the [Event-Based MILP for the DARP](https://git.uni-wuppertal.de/dgaul/event-based-milp-for-darp) by Daniela Gaul.
-The code has been adapted for the liDARP, ensuring directionality constraints are respected.
+The code has been adapted for the static liDARP, ensuring directionality constraints are respected.
+Note that it is required to set *dynamic = false*, as the code for the Rolling Horizon has not yet been adapted to the liDARP structure.

 Compile the project and run it using the darp_milp_3.cpp or darp_milp_6.cpp file, depending on the desired vehicle capacity.

 ## Installation
 This project was written on Windows.
-Make sure you have all required packages installed on your local system.
+Make sure you have all required packages installed on your local system, including the required licenses for Gurobi and CPLEX.
 For other operating systems, you may have to adjust system paths.

 ## Usage
-All models are run from the command line and accept three parameters:
+All models are run from the command line and accept three parameters: the path to the directory containing request files, an integer [1,2,3] to determine the instance mode, and an optional path to the location file (required for instance modes 2 and 3).

+- Instance mode 1: consider the line with equal distances = 1.
+Shortcuts are possible and can be toggled separately.
+- Instance mode 2: consider the line with given (x,y) locations of bus stations.
+Distances are calculated using the Euclidean metric.
+Shortcuts are possible and can be toggled separately.
+- Instance mode 3: consider the line with a full distance matrix.
+Shortcuts need to be included in the file.

 ## Instance Format
 The models accept instance files as .txt files in one of the following formats.
-Example input data can be found in the "data" folder.

 **Request File**